 Daram Island is an island municipality reachable by 30-minute to 1 hour boat ride from Catbalogan.
 Mountain ranges occupy the major portion of the island which is fringed by humble coastal villages.
 The main landmark near the island is a Sto.
 Nino statue on a rock.
 Locals say there are several rock formations, but getting there requires longer travel time.

 Some landmarks of interest around Catbalogan City that you can easily walk to include the Samar Provincial Capitol, Obelisk Tower, Catbalogan Church, Plaza Pieta, and the Pier.
 Here ‘s an extensive list of some Catbalogan City tourist spots.

-If you’re doing any adventure tours, it’s convenient to stay in Trexplore Guesthouse / Homestay, which offers several guestrooms with either fan or aircon, private bathroom, WiFi plus you get all the insider info you need to plan your trip.
-The fan room with common CR costs P200 a night, while aircon rooms cost P1000/night (good for 2).
+If you’re doing any adventure tours, it’s convenient to stay in Trexplore Guesthouse / Homestay, which offers several guestrooms, unlimited WiFi plus you get all the insider info you need to plan your trip.
+The fan room with common CR costs P200 a night, while the air-con room with private CR costs P1000/night (good for groups).